 The Snowy Mountains is a small-ish region in the south of New South Wales, on the New South Wales/Victorian border.

-Fun fact: It is also home of the highest peak on mainland Australia, Mt Kosciuszko.
+Fun fact: The Snowy Mountains are also home of the highest peak on mainland Australia, Mt Kosciuszko.

-Every year I try to make sure I get down to the Snowy Mountains at least once to get in my annual snowboarding fix.
+Every year I try to make sure I get down to the snow resorts in New South Wales at least once to get in my annual snowboarding fix.
 So it’s somewhere I’ve spent a fair bit of time over the years.

-So without further ado, here are my top picks of the things you must do while in the New South Wales Snowy Mountains.
+With that in mind here are my top picks of the things you must do while in the New South Wales Snowy Mountains region.

 Kosciuszko National Park